-Drug Available Formulations Route Usual Recommended Frequency Comments Rapid-Acting Insulir าร Admelog (insulin lispro) 100 U/mL: SoloStar pen, vial SC, IV Administer within 15 minutes before a meal or immediately after a meal.
-Use in a regimen with intermediate- or long-acting insulin.
+Drug Available Formulations Route Usual Recommended Frequency Comments Rapid-Acting Insulir ns Admelog (insulin lispro) 100 U/mL: SoloStar pen, vial SC, IV Administer within 15 minutes before a meal or immediately after a meal.
+Use in a regimen with intermediate- or long-acting insulin when administered by SC injection.
 Safety and efficacy in children < 3 years with T1DM and in children with T2DM have not been established.
-Afrezza (insulin human) Single-use cartridges: 4, 8, 12 units Inhalation Generally given 3 times daily at the beginning of a meal Safety and efficacy in pediatric patients or in renal or hepatic
+Use SoloStar pen with caution in patients with visual impairment who rely on audible clicks to dial their dose.
+Afrezza (insulin human) Single-use cartridges: 4, 8, 12 units Available in cartons Inhalation Generally given 3 times daily at the beginning of a meal Safety and efficacy in pediatric patients or in renal or hepatic dysfunction have not been established.